CallHandling/freeswitch-scala-esl/README.md

-# freeswitch-scala-esl - Not yes used in production
+# freeswitch-scala-esl - Not yet used in production
 A reactive event socket library for FreeSwitch written using Scala and Akka Streams

 This library is intended to make the use of FreeSwitch easier for Scala developers.
 As a second phase we will consider writing a mod for FreeSwitch which supports reactive integration including backpressure et al.